-Pilates: A Closer Look
+Pilates for Runners: A Closer Look

 When runners get started out, one of the first walls many of them run into is the issue of flexibility.
 Whether you notice it in your first running session or your tenth, your ability to stretch appropriately is going to factor in at some point.